193: Lessons From The Fall And Rise Of Spirit Airlines With Ben Baldanza

 I also wanted to mention that you’re no longer the president of Spirit.
 You were until 2016, but a lot of the interesting information that we were about to share is quite current in the way that the airlines operate.
 We don’t do a show about airlines, that’s your business.
 I know you do an amazing podcast called Airlines Confidential.
 This is more about business building.
 What I’d like to do is get started with your life story of coming starting at the beginning.
 I also want to get into some of the stuff you did and how you were able to make these controversial decisions at Spirit, but it turned out to be good in the end.
 Let’s start with how you ended up in this business.
 Tell us from the beginning what happened.

 The middle 1980s were a real Wild West time for US airlines.
 They were starting this experiment of deregulation.
 Many airlines were starting, the whole business had changed and airlines could fly wherever they want and charge whatever they want.
-This was all new because prior to that, it was all government where you could fly and what you could charge.
+This was all new because prior to that, the government regulated where you could fly and what you could charge.
 Working at American Airlines in the 1980s was almost like a postgraduate work, in the sense that I worked for a pioneering leader in the airline industry named Robert Crandall, who lives a little bit north of you in Florida.
 American in the 1980s was responsible for many innovations that seem very common in the industry nowadays.
 They created the first frequent-flyer program for example and they pioneered the use of computer reservation systems, which are pervasive nowadays.
 They pushed the idea of carrying traffic to big hubs and connecting and built Dallas/Fort Worth International Airport that way.
-The things they have taken on by the industry by the middle ‘90s.
-Later, American lost some of that leadership position, but they’re still as a result of consolidations of the largest airline in the world.
+These things had be taken on by the industry by the middle ‘90s.
+Later, American lost some of that leadership position, but they’re still as a result of consolidations one of the largest airlines in the world.

 Ben, could we talk a little bit about that?
 I find that fascinating.
 It’s interesting and it reflects a lot of my own experience.
 When I ended up going to work for a large company, I felt limited, but I learned much.
 I learned all about markets and channels and distribution.
 None of that was my job.
 My job was in engineering, but I learned all of these things because it was part of understanding how my products would flow through the marketplace.
 I never realized how valuable that info would be and how that experience would change my world a few years later.
 It was only when I started my own company and I can relate that to your TACA experience.
 I started my own company and all of a sudden I didn’t even know what to do.
 I just started doing it.
 A lot of us who create businesses are in that situation as well, like when you are with TACA.
 You probably noticed and you might have been surprised by how much you knew at the time, how much information was there, the wisdom that you leveraged to take TACA and change the airline so dramatically.
 As your story continued, here you are, at Spirit with all of this wisdom, all this experience, the joy of being involved in the small enterprise and in playing with the Monopoly pieces that are the size of airplanes.
 That’s got to be a lot of fun.